lljbash/glamorous/README.md

 - Change line 126 in `web/AIPainting/AIPainting/settings.py` to where your 'static' directory are.

+- Change line 41 in `web/AIPainting/AIPainting/views.py` to where your image database are.

 - **(IMPORTANT)** In `web/AIPainting/static`, run
 ```
 python2 ../manage.py runserver 127.0.0.1:2333